MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/France/how-to-create-payment-slips.md

 3. In the **Payment Slip** page, choose the **Generate file** action.
 4. Choose the **Yes** button, and then choose the **OK** button.

-    The payment file is generated and exported according to the export type that is specified in the **Payment Step** page.
+    The payment file is generated and exported according to the export type that is specified on the **Payment Step** page.

 5. In the case of error, review the errors listed in the **File Export Errors** FactBox, and take the appropriate action.